Professional wrestling strikes: Spinning heel kick

 Also known as a Spinning wheel kick, this is a jumping version of the spin kick that usually involves the wrestler spinning 360° so their body is somewhat horizontal before hitting the opponent with the back of their leg(s) or heel(s) on the opponent's face or chest.
 Tyler Breeze uses this move as his finisher called the Beauty Shot.

 Dragon whip

-This attack is performed after an opponent catches the leg of a wrestler who has attempted a kick of some sort (performing a maneuver known in wrestling as "Leg-feed"), then while the opponent throws the leg out away from themself, the wrestler continues spinning all the way out with their leg still extended to connect the kick.
+This attack is performed after an opponent catches the leg of a wrestler who has attempted a kick of some sort (performing a maneuver known in wrestling as "Leg-feed"), then while the opponent throws the leg out away from themself, the wrestler continues spinning all the way out with their leg still extended to connect in the form of a spin or wheel kick.
 The move was popularized by Shelton Benjamin as both a signature and finishing move.

 Rolling wheel kick

-Properly named Ajisegiri, and also known as rolling koppu kick or rolling liger kick, it sets the wrestler rolling toward a standing opponent, extending a leg which connects with the back, chest, or head of the opponent.
+Properly named Abisegeri, and also known as rolling koppu kick or rolling liger kick, it sets the wrestler rolling toward a standing opponent, extending a leg which connects with the back, chest, or head of the opponent.